Endoscopic Retrograde Cholangiopancreatography (ERCP)

 • Mild bloating, nausea, or abdominal discomfort may occur for a short time.

-• Sedation is used, so you’ll need someone to accompany you home.
+• Sedation is used, so you’ll need someone to accompany you to home.

 • Avoid heavy lifting and strenuous activity for a few days as advised by your doctor.